samuel21119/Fisp/ReadMe.md

 `$ python -m SimpleHTTPServer`

 ## Usage
-After copyed `index.html` to every folder, we need `file.json` in every folder too, in order make it be able to recognize which files is located in this directory.
+After copied `index.html` to every folder, we need `file.json` in every folder too, in order make it be able to recognize which files is located in this directory.
 The file `file.json` is an array, consisting different objects, each representing a file or folder.
 It may look like this:
 ```json
 [